lior7daniel/GithubSecurityTool/README.md

 python -m src.services.github.github_remediation --service-type github --scanner-results-path path/to/your/scanner_results.json
 ```

-The --service-type flag is mandatory and specifies the type of service to remediate.
+Also here, the --service-type flag is mandatory and specifies the type of service to remediate.
 Currently, only "github" is supported.

 If you do not specify --scanner-results-path, the script will automatically use the latest scan results file from the results/github directory.